-- Maintain uniformity of materials and street frontages - Retain building line - Discourage loss of garage space and parking on frontages and verges - Retain open-plan street-scene
+- Maintain uniformity of materials and street frontages - Retain building line - Encourage retention of garage spaces to avoid frontage parking - Retain open-plan street-scene

 8 Gresley Farm, Sheepy Magna

 Gresley Farm occupies a prominent position at the junction of Main Road/Twycross Road and Mill Lane.
 Greslev Farmhouse is one of the few remnants of Sheepy Magna's agricultural origins.
 The farmhouse is of late 18th or early 19th century and listed Grade II.
 It is of red brick with a plain tiled roof.
 The farmhouse fronts Twycross Road with an open lawn frontage.
 The farmhouse is a simple, two-storey, double-fronted property with a central door with gabled porch.
 To the rear of the farmhouse, fronting Mill Lane, are two small bungalows- Rosedale and Copper Beeches.
 Both are set back from the road on a building-line matching the gable-end of the farmhouse.
 The bungalows are set behind a low brick boundary wall to the highway verge.
 Although the bungalows have little in common with the traditional architecture of the listed farmhouse, their scale does allow the farmhouse to dominate the character area.